ryanspletzer/ryanspletzer.github.io/_posts/2023-05-10-openai-enterprise-deployment-approaches.md

 ## Azure OpenAI Deployment Topologies and Approaches

-If your enterprise decides that it wants to invest in Azure OpenAI as a capability for the company, a number of follow-up considerations come into play, but one of the big ones revolves around a central premise of shared services versus distributed discrete services, and depending on your company, you will likely wind up with a mix of both.
+If your enterprise decides that it wants to invest in Azure OpenAI as a capability for the company, a number of follow-up considerations come into play, but one of the big ones revolves around a core premise of shared services versus distributed discrete services, and depending on your company, you will likely wind up with a mix of both.

-I think it may help to make an analogy: Many enterprises have CI/CD setups, and there is a model with that often emerges where a central group of folks maintain a centralized pool of build agents, but various engineering teams are still empowered to deploy their own agents in a distributed fashion which they can customize of to meet their needs.
+I think it may help to make an analogy: Many enterprises have CI/CD setups, and there is a model that often emerges where a central group of folks maintain a centralized pool of build agents, but various engineering teams are still empowered to deploy their own build agents in a distributed fashion which they can customize of to meet their needs.

-There are likely other services beyond CI/CD that fall into this bucket, but the reason I try to draw this analogy is that a shared central pool of build agents and pools of distributed build agents run by discrete teams is a similar type of model that I foresee happening for OpenAI, and specifically Azure OpenAI.
+There are likely other services beyond CI/CD that fall into this pattern, but the reason I try to draw this analogy is that a shared central pool of build agents and distributed pools of build agents run by discrete teams is a similar type of model that I foresee happening for OpenAI, and specifically Azure OpenAI.

 It might be tempting to think that all the employees in your company could share one central Azure OpenAI service, but